cat-mang/LESO_Analysis_Proj/README.md

 ### Top States and Counties with High Numbers of Militarized Equipment and High Instances of Fatal Encounters with Police

 ## Predictive Modeling

 ### Hypothesis Testing
+Null Hypothesis: Counties with militarized equipment have similar fatality rates as counties with no militarized equipment.

+Alternate Hypothesis: Counties with militarized equipment have HIGHER fatality rates as counties with no militarized equipment.

+Based on the p_value of 2.6589072089593097e-06, we reject the null hypothesis.

 ### Correlations